-The Contractor will develop a written performance plan that describes its mission, program objectives, goal outcomes, and strategies relevant to the County Guidelines and the provision of services under contract with the County.
+The Contractor will develop a written performance plan that describes objectives, expected outcomes, and how and when objectives will be accomplished.
+The performance plan must include performance indicators that address diversity, equity, and inclusion efforts.
 The plan shall be evaluated at least biennially and revised based on actual performance.